Absolute Boy: Winter Arc

 A few years later, Kisa Tanigawa, a depressed high school student, skips routine class.
 Wandering around the city in the evening, she stumbles upon another mysterious mechanical object.
 Naming it "Bun-chan", after the sound it makes, she takes it home and treats it as a pet.
 When Kisa tries building a fish out of old scraps of metal, the top fin of the fish does not stay, so Bun-chan (Ping) helps glue it on.
-Meanwhile, Sukawara reappears, now trying to prove the existence of the mysterious objects that appeared at the Cat Dance in Tana one-and-a-half year ago, which she terms "material fairies", and hears about Bun-chan.
+Meanwhile, Sukawara reappears, now trying to prove the existence of the mysterious objects that appeared at the Cat Dance in Tana one-and-a-half years ago, which she terms "material fairies", and hears about Bun-chan.
 Upon witnessing a meeting between Kisa and Ayumu, she calls Bun-chan not a material fairy, but a "material evil", as its outward appearance does not resemble those of the material fairies spotted in Tana.
 However, the material fairies and the material evils seem to be at war with each other.
 When the three meet, Dosshiru and Shisshin start chasing Bun-chan and soon destroy it, leaving Kisa very upset that Bun-chan is gone.
 After a while, the connection of Kisa's fish metal fin starts glowing.
 As the fish turns into a sprite form of Bun-chan, Kisa decides to name it Po-chan.

 The city's population becomes aware of the situation as pictures of the material devils and spheres of blue light, circulate among cell-phone users, accompanied by rumors that they bring good luck.
 Murals appear urging people to think and trust themselves.
 Eventually, a giant spiral resembling the metal construction of the material devils appears in the sky, and the police evacuate a section of the city.
 Some of the same phenomena are present in Tana, such as the failure of electronic devices.